uber/neuropod/docs/tutorial.md

 The Neuropod packaging and inference interfaces also have comprehensive docstrings and provide a more detailed usage of the API than this tutorial.

+Make sure to follow the instructions for [installing Neuropod](installing.md) before continuing

 ## Package a Model

 The first step for packaging a model is to define a “problem” (e.g. 2d object detection).